SaurontheMighty/Pro-Ductivity/README.md

 When you click set timer it warps the page.

-I hope to finish it soon but it's my first Firefox extension project so it may take a while.
+I hope to finish it soon but it's my first Firefox extension project so I'm still learning about the intricacies.